jacksonrayhamilton/scrab/README.md

 # scrab

-And random word and sentence generation utility.
+A random word and sentence generation utility.

 Usage: